‘Now’ – is always the right time to do the right thing

 - Ethical people are conscious that a ‘lie’ is not just in the words, or the lack of words, it’s the intention.
 They are conscious, aware and therefore try to minimize all variations of lies including; lie to derail, lie to confuse, lie to misinform and also lie by omission.
 They are not party to treat people as means to the end.

 - People who operate ethically believe their ‘word’ is their bond.
 They are conscientious in the performance of their duties.
 They avoid any actions or creating the appearance that they are violating the law or engage in any activity that conflicts with their duty.
-They have no hidden agendas and motives therefore confidentiality, data security, and conflict of interest is seldom a problem with these individuals.
+They have no hidden agendas and motives therefore confidentiality, data security and conflict of interest is seldom a problem with these individuals.
 Organizations place immense trust in such individuals and groom them for leadership positions to bridge the ever growing ‘trust deficit’ in the minds of the stakeholders.

 - Ethical people are highly resistant to influence attempts from ‘political swindlers’ who use unethical means.
 The power of those acting unethically is dampened and thus ethical authority is enhanced by comparison.

 - Ethical employees are less likely to spend valuable energy in internal turf battles, both personally and departmentally.
-This frees enormous amount of time and energy for task accomplishments enabling them to be productive and efficient.
+This frees enormous amounts of time and energy for task accomplishments enabling them to be productive and efficient.
 This empowers teams and organizations to better serve customers and operate more efficiently.
 The result can be greater power and influence in the market place.